OpenNMT/OpenNMT-py/docs/im2text.md

 ## Data Format

-* `-image_dir`: The directory containing the images.
+* `-src_image_dir`: The directory containing the images.
 Since images of the same size can be batched together, we suggest padding images of similar sizes to the same size in order to facilitate training.

-* `-label_path`: The file storing the tokenized labels, one label per line.
+* `-train_tgt`: The file storing the tokenized labels, one label per line.
 It shall look like:
 ```
 <label0_token0> <label0_token1> ... <label0_tokenN0>
 <label1_token0> <label1_token1> ... <label1_tokenN1>